Our Worship...

 By phone: (646) 876-9923, when prompted enter Meeting ID: 202 577 8431.

 • Monthly Meeting for Business: 2nd Sundays of most months 12:15 p.m.
-In person or join by Zoom
+In person or join on Zoom

-Agreed to at a special Called Meeting for Worship with concern for Business
+Agreed to at FMW Meeting for Business October 13, 2024

 What is Quaker worship like?